a2bprotocol/v0/README.md

 ## Fee Structure

 When an A2B smart contract is created, the contract creator must pay a gas fee, but no additional fees are required for creating new contracts.
-Once the accumulated consumed tokens in ETH inside MCT exceeds 10 ETH, the A2B protocol will charge fees for following events,
+Once the accumulated NTB routed amount exceeds 10 ETH, the A2B protocol will charge fees for following event,

--   0.5% of the total value of every MCT mechanical consumption event
+- 0.5% of the amount of every NTB swap event

--   5% of the total amount of every newly minted fungible token
+- 5% of the total amount on every newly minted fungible token

 As discussed in the AMM section, there is also a 0.25% fee for all AMM transactions.
 Of this fee, 80% is distributed to liquidity pool providers and the remaining 20% goes to the A2B protocol.